floneum/floneum-site/blog/en/structured_generation_visualized.md

 }
 ```

+Ok, so just asking nicely doesn't work so well.
+The LLM knows something about the structure of JSON, but it isn't consistent enough to generate valid JSON every time.

-Instead of just telling the LLM about the format we want, what if we force it to generate text that conforms to the format?
+Lets help it along.
+Instead of letting the LLM generate any text it thinks is likely, we can force it to generate text that conforms to the format we want with structured generation.

 ## Token Generation

 First, lets dive into a bit of background on LLMs.
 Large language models are trained on a massive corpus of text.
 Instead of reading characters, or words in a sentence, the LLM is trained to read chunks of text called tokens.
 On average each token is about 2/3 of a word, but depending on the word it could be the entire word or a single character.

+Lets take a look at what tokens look like from the perspective of the LLM.
+You can see what previous tokens the LLM has seen at the bottom of the visualization and a few of the possible next tokens on the right:

 ```inject-dioxus
 TokenizationVisualization {}